bigpandaio/ansible-workshop/workshop/1_Why-Hello-There-Playbooks.md

 ```

 We asked Ansible to run on all hosts known to the inventory file we passed it, and ping that server.

+**NOTE:** *The Ansible Ping module doesn't actually run the ping command, just verifies that ansible can connect via ssh to the host*.

 *Well that did a can of whoop-nothing!* True dat, let's actually install something, [Nginx](./2_Lets-install-Nginx.md) perhaps?